Theme Area Courses

 POSC 110 - CURRENT PROBLEMS IN INTERNATIONAL POLITICS - 3 credits.
 A survey of issues that states currently face in world politics.
 Cross-listed with International Relations.

-POSC 115 - HUMAN BEING AND CITIZEN - 3 credits.
+POSC 115 - BIG QUESTIONS OF POLITICS - 3 credits.
 An introduction to problems of politics through literature and film.

 POSC 120 - INTRODUCTION TO POLITICAL ECONOMY - 3 credits.
 An introduction to how government decisions about trade, investment , debt and market developments impact people domestically and worldwide.
 Special attention is given to the problems experienced by poorer countries and responsibilities of developed nations.
 No background in the subject matter is required.

 POSC 201 - HUMAN SECURITY IN SUB-SAHARAN AFRICA - 3 credits.
 Focusing on sub-Saharan Africa, the course examines human security issues including religious and ethnic conflict within states; genocide and mass slaughter; terrorism; food security; migration and human trafficking; development and aid; and democratization.
 Among countries considered in the course are some of Africa's largest and most important, Ethopia, Kenya, Nigeria, Rwanda, South Africa, Sudan, Uganda, and Zambia.